| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 procedure takes between 45 to 60 minutes, even longer in some

+cases.
 Advantages: perhaps better fit of the

-shaft - this is still discussed
+shaft - this is still discussed Disadvantages: Expensive and time

 consuming procedure, still experimental.
 The quality of the shaft is